CiscoUKIDCDev/HP3ParPlugin/README.md

 ### Future functionality
 See the [issues tab](https://github.com/CiscoUKIDCDev/HP3ParPlugin/issues) to see what's in development and create a new issue for any features you'd like added!

+## Requirements
+You must have:
+* A 3PAR system running OS 3.1.3 or later (with WSAPI 1.3 or later enabled, see below)
+* Cisco UCS Director 5.4 or later (5.3.x and earlier is not supported)

 ## Using
 ### Configuring the WSAPI on your 3PAR array